alexsosn/OwlLocalizer/README.md

 - [x] .xib, .storyboards support.
 - [x] parses .plist and .string files.
 - [x] excludes CocoaPods, .git and Build folders from search.
+- [x] 'Heuristic mode': looks for predefined patterns like names of UI elements in storyboards or ```NSLocalizedString()``` in objective-c sources.
-- [x] 'AI' mode: looks for all strings which are similar to natural language.
+- [x] 'AI mode': looks for all strings which are similar to natural language.
 - [x] Output formats:
     - [x] plain text lists of suspicious strings
     - [x] CSV table